adriantanasse/CyberSecurity/01-INCIDENT-SOC-ANALYSIS/06-Windows-Lateral-Movement-Threat-Detection/README.md

 # 📌 Project Overview

-**This project simulates a realistic Windows lateral movement intrusion scenario using:**
+**This lab simulates a realistic Windows lateral movement intrusion inside a controlled SOC environment using Kali Linux, Windows 10, Sysmon, and Splunk Enterprise.**

+The objective of the project was to generate real attacker telemetry, investigate malicious activity, and practice detection engineering using enterprise logging tools.**

+**The environment includes:**

 - Kali Linux as the attacker machine
 - Windows 10 as the victim workstation